 Coordinator, African American Family Studies Specialization

 Raised in the rich culture and traditions of Belize, Dr. Hall followed in the footsteps of her grandmother and became a teacher.
-For 14 years she has helped adult learners, of diverse cultural and socioeconomic backgrounds, gain an understanding human behavior.
-Dr. Hall has taught various courses, in the field of psychology, at some of the most diverse campuses in the nation: Long Island University-Brooklyn, Pratt Institute, and Santa Monica College.
+For over 16 years she has helped adult learners, of diverse cultural and socioeconomic backgrounds, gain an understanding human behavior.

-In her current position as Administrative Faculty, Dr. Hall coordinates the African American Family Specialization (AAFS) Studies program at Pacific Oaks College.
+Dr. Hall is a Core Faculty member and coordinates the African American Family Studies (AAFS) specialization program at Pacific Oaks College.
 The AAFS program explores mental health theory and practice from a deeply culture-centered perspective, preparing students to become professionals who use a culturally relevant approach to therapy.
 The AAFS program is offered in a "cohort" model where all students progress through the program at the same pace.
 The AAFS program at Pacific Oaks College is the only one of its kind in the nation!